PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

     - Investor
         - It is a link only it task is created.
 On click, opens the activity task view dialog on the same page.
         - It is not linked for the Draft activity.
+        - If name is too long, shows name in multiline.
+(Never shows elipsis)
     - Fund
         - It is a link.
 On click, opens the activity view dialog on the same page.
         - Shows `Draft` tag for draft activity.
+        - If name is too long, shows name in multiline.
+(Never shows elipsis)
     - Issue Date
     - Activity Type
         - Shows type of activity.